11 Items You Should Never Store in Your Pantry

 Garlic-infused olive oil might have a wonderful taste, but it can also develop dangerous botulism when stored at room temperature, according to the USDA.
 To be as safe as possible, the USDA recommends storing infused oil in the refrigerator for up to seven days, or freezing.
 Thaw in the fridge before using in recipes.

 Sealed cured meats may be displayed at the supermarket at room temperature, but once opened, they should go straight into the fridge.
 Wrap leftovers tightly in plastic to keep air away from the meat, and store in the cheese drawer or another spot away from light.

 While fish sauce can technically be stored for up to six months in a cool, dark place, warm temperatures are not its friend: gas can build up inside the bottle.
-Keep the pungent liquid capped in the refrigerator to prevent any unfortunate smells from penetrating the pantry.
+Keep the aromatic liquid capped in the refrigerator to prevent any aroma from penetrating the pantry.

 Whether whole grain, Dijon or your favorite variety, mustard won't maintain its strong flavor for more than a month at room temperature after the jar's been opened.
 Keeping it in the fridge will help that flavor last for up to a year.

 Like whole nuts, the natural oils in peanut butter and other nut butters can go stale and rancid when left in the pantry.
 The cool temps of the refrigerator will not only keep these products fresh, but also help stabilize those oils so you won't have to stir them back in as frequently.